BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 # The BIRDSBus

+### **New**: BIRDS4 has been implemented!
+Check the subsystem pages for links to the new versions of the documentation.

 One of the main contributions from the BIRDS Project to the working teams is the BIRDSBus.
 It is a hardware platform consisting mainly of an EPS, a C&DHS and COMMS to satisfy the needs of a standard bus.
 This is an exploded view of the entire bus:

 ![BIRDSbus Exploded View](./images/BIRDSBus-exploded.png)